Don't Be The Victim of Identity Theft This Year

 4. Avoid public Wi-Fi (unless you have a VPN)

-Public Wi-Fi networks are notoriously easy to hack.
-If an identity thief intercepts your connection, they can steal your usernames and passwords.
+Public Wi-Fi networks are notoriously easy to intercept.
+If an identity thief taps your connection, they can steal your usernames and passwords.

 - Use a cellular hotspot.
 Tether your phone to your laptop to ensure that hackers can't scam you over vulnerable Wi-Fi networks.

 - Use a virtual private network (VPN).
 A better option is to use a VPN.
-This tool encrypts your data and makes it useless for hackers (all they’ll see is a string of numbers and letters).
-For example, Aura’s VPN uses military-grade encryption to protect all your devices.
+This tool encrypts your data — all hackers will see are strings of numbers and letters.
+Aura's VPN uses military-grade encryption to protect all your devices and prevent identity theft.

 5. Secure your online accounts and use two-factor authentication (2FA)

-Strong passwords are often your first (and only) defence against identity thieves.
+Strong passwords are often your first (and only) defense against identity thieves.
 But a shocking 22% of U.S. adults use their own names for passwords on online accounts [*].

 Instead, secure your online accounts by using:

-- Strong passwords that are at least 8 characters long.
+- Strong passwords that are at least eight characters long.
 Use a combination of upper and lowercase letters, numbers, and symbols.

 - A secure password manager that keeps track of your login information.
 Aura's password manager will also alert you when an account has been compromised.